friedbrice/friedbrice.github.io/_posts/2018-07-07-case-classes.md

 `renderPremiumView(x: Content): HTML`, and by simply calling them explicitly instead of relying on typeclasses and implicit resolution;
-however, a library we were using required us to provide these typeclasses instances as its entry point, creating our need to write multiple instances for the same underlying case class.
+however, a library we were using required us to provide these typeclass instances, creating our need to write multiple instances for the same underlying case class.
 While typeclasses can be convenient and can reduce repetition, it's usually also worthwhile for library authors to expose non-overloaded versions of